shakhbozbekusmonov/30-Days-of-CodingJS/README.md

-# 30 Days of CodingBat TypeScript Challenge
+# 30 Days of CodingJS TypeScript Challenge

 Welcome to the 30 Days of CodingBat TypeScript Challenge!
 This challenge is designed to help you improve your TypeScript coding skills by solving a variety of programming problems on CodingBat over the course of 30 days.

 ## Challenge Overview

-### What is CodingBat?
+### What is CodingJS?

-[CodingBat](https://codingbat.com) is a platform that provides a collection of coding exercises in various programming languages, including TypeScript.
+[CodingJS]([https://codingjs.com](https://the-winter.github.io/codingjs/)) is a platform that provides a collection of coding exercises in various programming languages, including TypeScript.
 It's a great resource for practicing your coding skills and improving your problem-solving abilities.

 ### Challenge Goals